PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 This User's Manual (also the project's readme) is one ***vital*** part of the PySimpleGUI programming environment.
 The best place to read it is at http://www.PySimpleGUI.org

 If you are a professional or skilled in how to develop software, then you understand the role of documentation in the world of technology development.
-Use it, please.
+Use it, please!

 ***It WILL be required, at times, for you to read or search this document in order to be successful.***

 Using Stack Overflow and other sites to post your questions has resulted in advice given by a lot of users that have never looked at the package and are sometimes just flat bad advice.
 When possible, post an Issue on this GitHub.
 Definitely go through the Issue checklist.
-Take a look through the docs, again.
+Take a look through the docs again.

-There are 5 resources that work together to provide to you the fastest path to success.
+There are 5 resources that work together to provide you with the fastest path to success.
 They are:

 1. This User's Manual
 2. The Cookbook